Free Family Tree Templates (Word, PDF, Illustrator)

 Provides a better understanding of relationships

 By conducting an ancestry search, you are able to identify relationships between your family members, from cousins and aunts to grandparents and even great-grandparents.
-A family tree can help you find family members you never knew existed.
-Families can be separated due to war, disasters, etc., and a family tree is an excellent way to learn about distant relatives that we may never have met.
+It can help you find family members you never knew existed.
+Families can be separated due to war, disasters, etc., and the tree is an excellent way to learn about distant relatives that we may never have met.

 It gives a sense of identity